Ecodev/gims/docs/content/data_input2.rst

     :width: 100%
     :alt: Edit rule formula

-Data with a **folder** icon results from the sum of the filter's children.
+Data with a **folder** icon results from the sum of the filter's children (ex.
+House connections = Piped water into dwelling + piped water to yard/plot)

 Data that has a **plus** (+) icon results from the sum of a number of other filter elements as defined in the :ref:`Summands`.

 For both these cases, you can override these totals with a manually entered value: the symbol will then change to a question mark.
 If you erase the value you entered, the initial computation will automatically apply again.

-Data that has a **question mark** has been entered manually and can be edited if needed.
-When modifications are performed to existing data, it is *strongly* recommended that a remark is inserted by clicking on the "View discussions…"
+Data that has a **question mark** (?) has been entered manually and can be edited if needed.
+When modifications are performed to existing data, it is *strongly* recommended that a remark is inserted by clicking on "View :doc:`discussions <discussion>`…"

 .. image:: img/contribute_jmp4d.png
     :width: 100%